Ottawa Permits & Building Codes | 24 views |

 Answer from Construction Brain

-In Ottawa, you cannot legally occupy your home before receiving final occupancy approval from the City of Ottawa Building Code Services, even if construction appears complete.
+In Ottawa, you generally cannot legally occupy your home before receiving final inspection approval and occupancy permits from the City of Ottawa Building Code Services.

 Ready to Start Your Project?